tecusa/ICD/examples/rfidnode/README.md

 # RFID Node

+The RFID node will send raw scan data, GPS located scan data, or updates of asset positions based on it's own awareness of previous GPS asset data.

 ## Sample Data Packet

 The following packet is defined to allow all network devies to provide RFID node scan data and state information.